You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 US Patents and Regulatory Information for OMEPRAZOLE

-OMEPRAZOLE is protected by three US patents.
+OMEPRAZOLE is protected by two US patents.

 Applicant Tradename Generic Name Dosage NDA Approval Date TE Type RLD RS Patent No. Patent Expiration Product Substance Delist Req.
 Exclusivity Expiration